Damako4/Bookmarklets/README.md

 # Bookmarklets

-<p>To apply this code to your browser and use it follow the steps below:
+To apply this code to your browser and use it follow the steps below:

 1. Copy the code in the selected code snippet. (ctrl + c)
 2. Create a new bookmark and then paste the code in the URL part (name it whatever you want). (ctrl + v)